⟶ Print pdf

 Section 1.
 Principal Office

-The principal office of the corporation is located in Alameda County, State of California.
+The principal office of the Corporation is located in Alameda County, State of California at a place designated from time to time by a resolution of the board of directors.

 Section 3.
 Nondiscrimination

-A. This corporation shall not discriminate against any member or applicant for memberships, or employee or applicant for employment because of race, color, religion, ancestry, national origin, age (over forty), sex, pregnancy, marital status, disability, sexual orientation or AIDS.
+This Corporation shall not discriminate against any member or applicant for memberships, or employee or applicant for employment because of race, color, national origin, ancestry, religion, age, physical or mental disability or medical condition, sex, gender, gender identity, gender expression, sexual orientation, genetic information, marital status, pregnancy, political afiliation, or veterans’ status.

 Article 3 – Directors

-The corporation shall have at least eight directors and collectively they shall be known as the Board of Directors.
-In addition, the corporation may have one or more directors representing additional teams or subgroups.
-The members of the Board of Directors shall include:
+The Corporation shall have at least eight (8) directors and a maximum of twelve (12) and collectively they shall be known as the Board of Directors.
+The exact number of directors shall be fixed from time to time by a resolution of the Board of Directors.
+In addition, the Corporation may have one or more non-voting representatives of additional teams or subgroups.

 • President